learn-co-curriculum/dsc-central-limit-theorem-lab/README.md

-The data is already looking much more 'normal' than the first sample distribution, and much more 'normal' that the raw non-normal distribution we're sampling from.
+The data is already looking much more 'normal' than the first sampling distribution, and much more 'normal' that the raw non-normal distribution we're sampling from.

-In the cell below, create another sample distribution of `data` with `dist_size` 1000 and `n` of 30.
+In the cell below, create another sampling distribution of `data` with `dist_size` 1000 and `n` of 30.
 Visualize it to confirm the normality of this new distribution.

 ```python